 Pizza peels come in three basic materials:

-- Composite peels, like Natural Pizza Peel by Epicurean Cutting Surfaces ($32.95) are easier to care for than wood, and slightly thinner, but still suffer from the same basic problem: they are too thick.
+Composite peels are easier to care for than wood, and slightly thinner, but still suffer from the same basic problem: they are too thick.
 Additionally, I have yet to see a composite peel with a handle long enough to reach to the back of a really hot oven without singing the hairs off the back of your hand.